msgpack/msgpack-erlang/README.md

 - Deprecate `nil`
 - Moved to rebar3
+- Promote default map unpacker as default format when OTP is >= 17

 ## 0.3.5 / 0.3.4

 - 0.3 series will be the last versions that supports R16B or older versions of OTP.
 - OTP 18.0 support
+- Promote default map unpacker as default format when OTP is >= 18

 ## 0.3.3